 Car Accident Vehicular Homicide Lawyer in Denver, Colorado

 Whenever there is a death in a car accident, Denver police take a very close look at the situation.
 They want to know whether the death could be prevented.
 If so, charges of Vehicular Homicide may be filed against the driver.
 If not preventable, a charge of Careless Driving Resulting in Death may be more appropriate.
-With a Denver Lawyer, let’s study the parts of a Vehicular Homicide case and learn more.
+With a Denver criminal lawyer, let’s study the parts of a vehicular homicide case and learn more.

 Vehicular Homicide Definition in Arapahoe County, Colorado, Car Wreck

 Colorado Vehicular Homicide in Arapahoe County, C.R.S.
 18-3-106, states:

 (1) (a) If a person operates or drives a motor vehicle in a reckless manner, and such conduct is the proximate cause of the death of another, such person commits vehicular homicide.

 (b) (I) If a person operates or drives a motor vehicle while under the influence of alcohol or one or more drugs, or a combination of both alcohol and one or more drugs, and such conduct is the proximate cause of the death of another, such person commits vehicular homicide.
 This is a strict liability crime.

 Sentence and Punishment for Vehicular Homicide Conviction – Douglas County, Colorado